MicrosoftDocs/power-pages-docs/power-pages-docs/configure/store-content-web-templates.md

     - ProfessorKendrick
 ---

-# Using Liquid
+# Web templates

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-For detailed information on how to use Liquid on your site, go to [Liquid overview](/powerapps/maker/portals/liquid/liquid-overview) in the Power Apps documentation.
+For detailed information on how to use web templates on your site, go to [Store source content by using web templates](/powerapps/maker/portals/liquid/store-content-web-templates) in the Power Apps documentation.

 [!INCLUDE[faq](../includes/cc-faqs.md)]